alexvmt/cholera_risk_modeling/README.md

 ### Open tasks

-- validate cholera outbreaks and ECVs
+- validate extracted cholera outbreaks and ECVs
 - figure out why some cholera outbreaks are missing
 - figure out why there are some chlor-a data points at unexpected locations on land
 - improve and extend modeling